ComfyLiving

 (BusinessWire)

-When it comes to the future of online education, statistics show that this growth is happening because the corporate and education sectors recognize the utility in introducing flexible learning techniques.
+When it comes to the future of online education, statistics show that this growth is happening because the corporate and education sectors recognize the utility of introducing flexible learning techniques.

 (Belitsoft)